TecHippie-C60/hazard-assessment-1/README.md

 # App

-Hazard Assessment is a mobile-ready app used to help assess the risk of harm with respect to work-place conditions.
+Hazard Assessment is a mobile-ready app used to help assess the risk of harm with respect to workplace conditions.
 The app presents a ready-to-use form for the submission of assessment information which is gathered in a central database.
 Collected forms can be accessed from the app for further analysis and proceessing.

 There are several ways to deploy the app.
 1. Run it from a sub-domain on your website